-This situation gives us the puzzle.
 Are cyclists meant to cross the road to reach the cycle lane on the other side and then cycle against the traffic?
 Should you feel safer cycling within the road when there is a cycle lane on the opposite side?
 What manual (perhaps with missing pages) were the designers working from?

 The latest design guidelines for on road cycle lanes insist on segregation from the motor traffic and adequate width plus high quality connections at the ends of the cycle lanes – ending just because there is a bus lay-by isn’t a “good connection”.

 I’m always keen to hear of other misjudged spends of cycle money in the Derby area.
 Let me know by email.